BrookTsui/BrookTsui.github.io/_pages/about.md

 So I beat on.

+> *The powerful play goes on, and you may contribute a verse.*
 ![tupian](whitman.jpg)
-*The powerful play goes on, and you may contribute a verse.*

-> 等你发哈哈